Analytics Without Surveillance

 Umami doesn’t use cookies.
 It doesn’t track individuals.
 It doesn’t share data with anyone.
 But major blocklists (EasyPrivacy, uBlock Origin, AdGuard) include rules targeting Umami specifically.
 The blockers don’t evaluate ethics.
 They match patterns:

-Depending on your audience, 10 to 40 percent of visitors run an ad blocker.
-For a tech-savvy audience, it’s closer to the upper end.
+Estimates of ad-blocker usage commonly fall in the 10 to 40 percent range, higher for younger and more tech-savvy audiences.
 Those visitors will never appear in your analytics.
 You’ll make decisions based on incomplete data, and you won’t know it’s incomplete.

 Self-hosting solves the data sovereignty problem.
 It doesn’t solve the ad-blocker problem.
-For that, I needed to go further.
+The fix has to go further.

-This is where I spent the most time, and where the difference between “I followed a guide” and “I understand the system” showed up.
+This took the longest.
+It’s where the difference between “I followed a guide” and “I understand the system” shows up.

-But in the browser, the tracker script was posting to the old endpoint. /api/send, not /api/locale.
-The proxy didn’t know about /api/send, so the data went nowhere.
+COLLECT_API_ENDPOINT is the trap.
+After setting it and restarting, the server-side routing obeyed.
+It accepted requests at the new path.
+Everything looked correct.
+But in the browser, the tracker was still posting to /api/send.
+The proxy didn’t know about that path, so the data went nowhere.
 The dashboard showed zero visitors.
 No errors anywhere.
 Everything looked fine.
 Nothing worked.

-I read the source code.
+The source code explains why.
 The tracker script is built by Rollup during the Docker image build:

 rollup.tracker.config.js